Historic Curiosities

 The Hind Hotel

-website maker The Hind Hotel was built in Wellingborough in the 1640s.
+The Hind Hotel was built in Wellingborough in the 1640s.
 It was designed by local architect William Batley and is built from local ironstone.
 According to legend, Oliver Cromwell stayed at the hotel en route to the Battle of Naseby in 1645 during the English Civil War.

 SEARCH FOR EVENTS HERE